Skip navigation links

 2. Get a test for COVID-19*.

 3. Contact your supervisor to make accommodations.
-You do not need to tell your supervisor specifically why you are ill or self-isolating if you do not want to tell them, but you should make clear to them the number of days you expect you will miss.
+You do not need to tell your supervisor specifically why you are ill if you do not want to tell them, but you should make clear to them the number of days you expect you will miss.
 For instructors who are ill, the unit and college will work with you to provide appropriate coverage for class instruction.

 *Given the chance of a false negative home Covid-19 antigen test, it is recommended to test again in 48 hours.

 2. Contact your supervisor to make accommodations.
-You do not need to tell your supervisor specifically why you are ill or self-isolating if you do not want to tell them, but you should make clear to them the number of days you expect you will miss.
+You do not need to tell your supervisor specifically why you are ill if you do not want to tell them, but you should make clear to them the number of days you expect you will miss.
 For instructors who are ill, the unit and college will work with you to provide appropriate coverage for class instruction.

 3. Please contact your primary care physician if your symptoms worsen.
 Seek emergency medical attention if you are experiencing warning signs as outlined by the CDC.